 It is generally agreed that whatever God wills is good and just.
 But there remains the question whether it is good and just because God wills it or whether God wills it because it is good and just; in other words, whether justice and Goodness are arbitrary or whether they belong to the necessary and eternal truths about the nature of things.5

 We may think that this is an abstract argument with no bearing on everyday life, but nothing could be further from the truth.
-This has been debated extensively through the ages with some advocating one side of the dilemma while some support the other side.
+Throughout the ages, people have extensively debated this issue, with some advocating for one side of the dilemma while others support the other side.
 Those who advocated the “it is good and just because God wills it” side were such thinkers as the scholastic philosophers Dun Scotus and especially William of Ockham.
 Their view is often termed voluntarism or divine command theory.

 Although I don’t have time to unpack all of this now, I just want to introduce these ideas because they are important to understanding and explaining how we got where we are today in the West.
 In summary, voluntarism eventually led to the arbitrary and confused moral landscape that we witness today, as well as the elevation of power over rationality and sound judgment.
 I would like to expand on this in a future blog post.

 To continue with this third definition of piety, Socrates makes a simple yet profound argument to refute Euthyphro’s position.
 Socrates takes advantage of the passive voice.
 He asserts that when someone else carries or sees an object, the object exists in a state of being carried or seen.
 However, the state of being carried or seen is not an inherent characteristic of the object that can be labeled as “carried” or “seen.”
 Rather than being an essential trait of the object, it is only the condition that the object is in while it is undergoing those actions.